 The result of this is that I simply don't talk to lawyers that don't explicitly work for me.
 Period.

 In the event that a Lawyer reaches out to me for any reason, I will always refer them to my own lawyer, let them sort it out, and then add the cost of my lawyer to any invoice I send out.

 Back in 2005 I was just a 22 year old kid who had been running his own tech company since he was emancipated at 17.
 I sort of "won the lotto" and through good luck, hard work, a lot of determination, and some help from friends I manage to land my first role at MSFT in MSR.
 MSR is also known as MSFT Research.

 Here I am, surrounded by PHD's and experts in fields of study I adored.
 I wanted to learn everything.
 So I did what any man should do in that situation: I started asking questions about everything I could, including how best to take advantage of this opportunity.

 They all told me the same thing; that I should stay a contractor until I was "ready" and "sick of it", move around the industry, learn daily - including from my own mistakes - and then once I wanted out of contracting, take the amount of experience/skills that I had acquired from contracting/consulting and settle down into a "work home" that I could invest myself in fully, in a mutually symbiotic relationship built on mutual respect and a sincere desire to keep learning while building the future.

 Are you open to FTE roles?

-Yes, as I am actually prioritizing FTE roles.
+Yes.
+I am actually prioritizing FTE roles for the future.
 Contact me for a discussion if the above says I'm available.

 OK, I read the entire thing.
 I get what you are looking for.
 I think I have something you will enjoy.
 What is the secret to getting your attention?